tjchokel/Mobile-Bitcoin-ATM/README.md

 # Initial Setup Instructions #

 ## Install Some Stuff ##
-- Follow the instructions [here](http://docs.python-guide.org/en/latest/starting/install/osx/) to install [Homebrew](http://brew.sh/) and then (re)install python and virtualenv.
+- Follow the instructions [here](http://docs.python-guide.org/en/latest/starting/install/osx/) to install [Homebrew](http://brew.sh/) and then (re)install python.
+- Install pip using the instructions here : https://pip.pypa.io/en/latest/installing.html#python-os-support
+- Once you have pip, use it to install virtualenv (pip install virtualenv)
 - Install ngrok with `brew install ngrok` (thanks Homebrew!)
-- Install the latest stable version of postgres 9 [here](http://www.enterprisedb.com/products-services-training/pgdownload#osx)
+- Install the latest stable version of postgres 9 [here](http://www.enterprisedb.com/products-services-training/pgdownload#osx).
+Tom recommends using Postgresapp for mac, available [here](http://postgresapp.com/).

 ## Configure Some Stuff ##
 - Create an ssh key if you don't already have one with `$ ssh-keygen -t rsa`